 Due to stretching of the oil pump cable, the oil pump output may be too low at certain throttle openings.
 Check and adjust the oil pump cable periodically (Pg.
-44).
+46),

 Check to see that the mark on the oil pump lever is aligned with the corresponding mark on the oil pump lever stopper.
-If it is not, turn the adjuster to line up the two marks,
+If it is not, turn the adjuster to line up the two marks, and tighten the lock nut.

-Note: •Make sure the banjo bolts are tight, but do not overtighten them.
+Note: Make sure the banjo bolts are tight, but do not overtighten them.
 Any oil leakage should be corrected before riding.